-- suitable, but special attention to cutting speed and tool configuration needed equipment is preferable to compressed air.
+• suitable, but special attention to cutting speed and tool configuration needed method can be used, but better alternatives are available (e.g. punching)

 After machining operations it is essential to remove the dust to avoid poor adhesion between core and skins.
-The use of vacuum cleaning